Mita57/StreaMOOR/README.md

 ![stuff](https://raw.githubusercontent.com/Mita57/learning_stuff_myself/master/Java/Coolthing/src/thingsToDo.jpg)

 # In Moor we trust
 Our Philosophy is based on ideas of the greatest creator of all times - Pavel Clementyevich Moor, who created such things as Universe, Python and alcohol.
-This things are also three wales of our code
+This things are also three wales of our code \n
-    => Universe is mostly dark and empty, so are our repos => We follow python's zen, when we are not drunk => We are always drunk
+    * Universe is mostly dark and empty, so are our repos
+    * We follow python's zen, when we are not drunk
+    * We are always drunk